MatheusRabetti/matheusrabetti.github.io/_pages/about.md

 * [Master Statistics with R](https://www.coursera.org/specializations/statistics): This Specialization showed how to analyze and visualize data in R and created reproducible data analysis reports, demonstrate a conceptual understanding of the unified nature of statistical inference, perform frequentist and Bayesian statistical inference and modeling to understand natural phenomena and make data-based decisions.

 * [Digital Marketing](https://in.udacity.com/course/digital-marketing-nanodegree--nd018): This program offers you the opportunity to master platform-specific skills valued by top employers, while at the same time establishing a broad-based understanding of the whole digital marketing ecosystem.
-Run live campaigns on major marketing platforms, learn and apply new marketing techniques, analyze results, and produce actionable insights. [*doing*]
+Run live campaigns on major marketing platforms, learn and apply new marketing techniques, analyze results, and produce actionable insights.

-* [Become a Product Manager](https://www.udemy.com/become-a-product-manager-learn-the-skills-get-a-job/): Learn the skills that make up the entire Product Management job and process: from ideation to market research, to UX wireframing to prototyping, technology, metrics, and finally to building the product with user stories, project management, scoping, and leadership. [*doing*]
+* [Macroeconometric Forecasting](https://courses.edx.org/courses/course-v1:IMFx+MFx+3T2018/course/): This course gives a deep understanding on time series forecasting of uncertainty and for policy analysis.
+Analysing the properties of time series data and model design using advanced time series techiniques like vector auto-regression models (VARs) and error correction models (VECMs). [*doing*]

 Publications
 ============